-Broadleaf Mustard is a cool season cover crop that is one of the best for managing soil pests and pathogens.
+Broadleaf Mustard is a cool-season cover crop that is one of the best for managing soil pests and pathogens.
 The residue from this cover crop produces a chemical compound called glucosinolate, which suppresses many common pests and diseases.
 It is the best cover crop for suppressing and reducing nematode populations and harmful soil fungi.
-Mustard can also reduce insects pests and weeds population as it decomposes.
+Mustard can also reduce insect pests and weeds population as it decomposes.

 Broadleaf Mustard Planting Information:

 Seeding Rate: 0.5 lb per 1,000 sq. ft.